Skip to Content

 There are a ton of different seasoned saltines recipes out there using different spice mixes.
 I prefer my All-Purpose Steak Seasoning for the kick but feel free to modify the spices to your liking.

-Some use spicy ranch, italian, or a salad dressing mix.
+Some use spicy ranch seasoning, italian seasoning, or a salad dressing mix.

 Can I use a different cracker?

 Yes, you can!
-Try this with mini saltine crackers, unsalted saltines, Ritz, Club, or other butter crackers.
-You will need to mix them in a bag or other container and modify the amount of oil.
-Oyster crackers are also great for this!
+Try this with mini saltine crackers, unsalted saltines, Ritz crackers, Club, Club crackers, or other butter crackers.

 Believe it or not they do!
 The crackers are so absorbent and there isn’t THAT much oil so they stay crispy.